Diffuse astrocytoma NOS

 0 images remaining

-There is a large low-density intra-axial mass centred in the left frontal lobe, crossing the midline via the corpus callosum.
+There is a large low-density intra-axial mass centered in the left frontal lobe, crossing the midline via the corpus callosum.
 Marked compression of the frontal horns of the lateral ventricles, with up to 10 mm of rightward subfalcine midline shift.
 No enhancement is appreciated.

 Loading Stack -